 - Grandiosity – the belief that you hold special powers or abilities that most people don’t experience.

 - Jealousy – the belief that someone is deceiving you.
-For example, you may believe your significant other is being unfaithful when, in reality, s/he is completely committed.
+For example, you may believe your significant other is being unfaithful when they’re completely committed.

 - Persecution – the belief that your life is interfered with or the center of a conspiracy.